What you have to know about Consul and how to beat the outage problem

 -

-event to the cluster, so they end up with cleared raft peers list each. -
+skip_leave_on_interruptwas set to false, so every node issuedleaveevent to the cluster, so they end up with cleared raft peers list each. -

 After restart they of course failed to build a quorum without any neighbours in the raft list.

-To fix it, we restored original raft/peers.json
+To fix it, we restored original raft/peers.json file on each server node and

 restarted the cluster.